juev/awesome-stars/README.md

 - [jankapunkt/latexcv](https://github.com/jankapunkt/latexcv) – :necktie: A collection of cv and resume templates written in LaTeX.
 Leave an issue if your language is not supported!
 - [opieters/business-card](https://github.com/opieters/business-card) – A business card in LaTeX.
 - [thesis-toolbox/template](https://github.com/thesis-toolbox/template) – A template for writing your Bachelor, Master or PhD thesis.
+- [winitzki/sofp](https://github.com/winitzki/sofp) – A free book: "The Science of Functional Programming"

 <div id="text"></div>